Phnom Penh Cambodia Travel Guide

 Lower humidity, less rain, ideal for sightseeing.

-Highest prices for accommodation, more crowds, higher flight costs.
+Highest prices for accommodation, increased numbers of people, higher flight costs.

 Fewer Tourists